awsdocs/aws-transfer-user-guide/doc_source/logical-dir-mappings.md

 Before you build your logical directory mappings, you should understand the following rules:
 + When `Entry` is `"/"`, you can have only one mapping because overlapping paths are not allowed\.
-+ Targets can use the `${transfer:UserName}` variable if the bucket or file system path has been parameterized based on the user name\.
++ Targets can use the `${transfer:UserName}` variable if the bucket or file system path has been parameterized based on the username\.
 + Targets can be paths in different buckets or file systems, but you must make sure that the mapped IAM role \(the `Role` parameter in the response\) provides access to those buckets or file systems\.
 + Do not specify the `HomeDirectory` parameter because this value is implied by the `Entry` `Target` pairs when using the `LOGICAL` value for the `HomeDirectoryType` parameter\.
 + Targets should begin with a slash \(/\) character, but do not use trailing slashes \(/\) when you specify the `Target`\.
 For example, `/DOC-EXAMPLE-BUCKET/images` is acceptable, while `DOC-EXAMPLE-BUCKET/images` and `/DOC-EXAMPLE-BUCKET/images/` are not\.
++ Note that Amazon S3 is an object store, which means that folders are a virtual concept, and there is no actual directory hierarchy\.
+If your application issues a `stat` operation from a client, everything is classified as a file when you are using Amazon S3 for storage\.
+This behavior is described in [ Organizing objects in the Amazon S3 console using folders](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html)\.
+If your application requires that `stat` accurately show whether something is a file or folder, you can use Amazon EFS as the storage option for your Transfer Family servers\.

 **Important**
 The root directory must exist on start\-up\.
 For Amazon S3, this means you must have already created an empty\-byte object ending with `/` to create the root folder\.